For a limited time get 10% Off your order with code TITAN10

 Non-ferrous metal blades have what’s known as a negative rake angle.
 Rake angle is the angle of the leading edge of each cutting tooth.

 The image below has a non-ferrous metal-cutting blade on top and a typical wood-cutting blade on bottom

 Different angles on saw teeth made for non-ferrous metals and wood.

 The teeth on the bottom blade are clearly angled much further forward.
-The teeth on the bottom blade actually angle backward – a negative rake angle.
+The teeth on the top blade actually angle backward – a negative rake angle.

 One other thing you should look for in a good blade of this type for acrylic is known as “triple chip grind”, and refers to the cross-sectional shape of the individual carbide teeth on the blade.